 – uncleared music rights

-- they don't realise that their friends cannot act
+– they don’t realise that their friends cannot ac

 SL: What was your biggest mistake making movies?